-The Philosophy and Religion B.A. honors program offers outstanding majors the opportunity to explore the skills and independence needed to craft and complete advanced scholarly work.
+The Philosophy and Religious Studies B.A. honors program offers outstanding majors the opportunity to explore the skills and independence needed to craft and complete advanced scholarly work.
 It culminates with the production of a formal written project and a defense before an honors committee consisting of faculty members from both departments.

 Undergraduate scholarships and awards

 Philosophy and Religious Studies B.A. students are eligible to apply for award and scholarship opportunities in both departments.